- This guide will help you engage your employer in an effective and productive manner, with a goal of generating action on climate change

 Businesses Have An Important Role And Need to Step Up

-A study analyzing disclosures from more than 1,600 global companies and found that they are collectively underreporting the financial implications of climate risks to investors by at least 100 times.
-“Human-caused global warming is being funded directly by the finance sector”, according to the head of the Bank of England.
+A study analyzing disclosures from more than 1,600 global companies found that they are collectively underreporting the financial implications of climate risks to investors by at least 100 times.
+The governor of the Bank of England warned in 2020 that the global financial system is backing carbon-producing projects that will raise the temperature of the planet by over 4C–more than double the pledge to limit increases to well below 2C contained in the Paris Agreement.
 The consumer goods sector is particularly responsible, driving 60% of all greenhouse gas emissions, 80% of all water use, and 66% of all tropical deforestation.

-In July 2020, financial institutions that together manage almost $1 trillion in assets wrote to the Securities and Exchange Commission (SEC) and other U.S. financial regulators warning that the “systemic threat” of climate change means “significant disruptive consequences on asset valuations and our nation’s economic stability” as well as “the lives and livelihoods of tens of millions of people across the country.”
+In July 2020, government organizations and investment companies that together manage almost $1 trillion in assets wrote to the Securities and Exchange Commission (SEC) and other U.S. financial regulators warning that the “systemic threat” of climate change means “significant disruptive consequences on asset valuations and our nation’s economic stability” as well as “the lives and livelihoods of tens of millions of people across the country.”
 In June 2020, the central banks of 66 nations warned that, without aggressive action to reduce carbon emissions, global Gross Domestic Product will fall 25 percent by the end of the century.

 Business leaders are now recognizing the need to measure success in ways beyond profit: the Business Roundtable announced in 2019 a commitment to lead their companies for the benefit of all stakeholders – customers, employees, suppliers, communities, and shareholders”.
 A group of CEOs and union leaders signed a joint open letter asking the US government to remain in the Paris climate agreement.